-The Brand New Cherry Flavor soundtrack features 23 songs, including music by Pixies, R.E.M. and Primus.
-This info article contains spoilers for Netflix’s 2021 limited series.
+The Brand New Cherry Flavor soundtrack includes music by Pixies, R.E.M. and Primus.
+This info article contains spoilers and song details for Netflix’s 2021 limited series.
 Check out more Vague Visages music guides in the Soundtracks of Cinema section.

 Brand New Cherry Flavor stars Rosa Salazar as Lisa Nova.
 The filmmaker plans to adapt her surrealistic short into a Hollywood feature, but she’s betrayed by a sleazy producer (Eric Lange as Lou Burke) who plays by his own rules.
 Lisa then seeks revenge after meeting a witch doctor (Catherine Keener as Boro).
 Supervised by Kerri Drootin (Brooklyn Nine-Nine) and Charlie Haggard (Channel Zero), the Brand New Cherry Flavor soundtrack boasts a potent mix of alternative rocks hits that align with the early 90s setting.
 Here’s a Soundtracks of Television breakdown for every song.